-The air in McWethy’s greenhouse is thick with humidity.
+The air in McWethy’s greenhouse is thick with humidity from the greenhouse plastic coverings he uses.
 Verdant tangles of thick vines punctuated by fat clusters of pink Brandywines and lemon-lime striped Green Zebra tomatoes terminate not in familiar soil, but in a small potted cluster of chemically inert volcanic rock.

 The pots are fed a water-based media rich with nitrogen, potassium and life-giving minerals.
 While the vines indulge a steady diet of natural light and heat during the summer, the greenhouse is a controlled environment.
 Temperature, humidity and nutrient flow are all adjustable through artificial means, allowing for an interminable growing season.